Chronic kidney disease stage 4

 An overview of stage 4 kidney disease

-At CKD stage 4, your kidneys are severely damaged and there is substantial decline in kidney function, leading to toxin and fluid build-up in your body.
+At CKD stage 4, your kidneys are severely damaged and there is a substantial decline in kidney function, leading to toxin and potentially fluid build-up in your body.
 A blood test to determine kidney function at this stage would give an estimated glomerular filtration rate (eGFR) of 15-29 ml/min.
 The eGFR indicates kidney function.
 Your GP may complete this test as part of routine blood tests.

 Symptoms of stage 4 kidney disease